Graduate Diploma of Counselling & Psychotherapy

 - The ability to understand and practice within the PACFA Code of Ethics and Professional Guidelines.

-- The capacity to be self-reflective and learn from experience.
+- Developed capacity to be self-reflective and learn from experience.

-- Acquired knowledge of alternative modes of working with clients, including the use of telephone and real-time internet platforms, with an awareness of potential security and confidentiality issues.
+- Acquired knowledge of applying alternative modes of working with clients, including the use of real-time internet platforms within ethical guidelines.

-- Respect and acknowledgment of indigenous history and human diversity.
+- Respect and acknowledgment of indigenous history and culture.

 Graduates may find employment in a variety of settings including community health and community services organisations, the health professions, rehabilitation providers, human resource management, child protection, family support counselling services, allied clinics and services, and private practice.